NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 This is a monitoring of sorts not heavily used here, but it is used.

 Other health checks in place include our tag engine servers.
-We could load balance this through HAProxy (which would add a hop) but making every web tier aware of every tag server directly has been a better option for us.
+We could load balance this through HAProxy (which would add a hop) but making every web tier server aware of every tag server directly has been a better option for us.
 We can: 1) choose how to spread load, 2) much more easily test new builds, and 3) get per-server op counts metrics and performance data.
 All of that is another post, but for this topic: we have a simple "ping" health check that pokes the tag server once a second and gets just a little data from it like when it last updated from the database.